99Mariana/Understanding-SAP-ABAP/Mass_Activity.md

 ![image](https://github.com/user-attachments/assets/b3328917-3eb5-404e-a5cc-6362b8c856c6)

 2- In the General Selections, define data to be processed.
-The parameters shown in this tab is defined in the moment of the parametrizacion of this trasation, and all the fields are include in a strutured created for the Mass activity.
+The parameters shown in this tab is defined in the moment of the parametrizacion of this trasation, and all the fields are include in a struture created for the Mass activity.

 ![image](https://github.com/user-attachments/assets/3fd17950-8241-42ba-b7a7-04dc4ec1ff33)